Consensys/doc.goquorum/docs/HowTo/Use/Multitenancy/Migration.md

 # Multiple private states migration

-You can upgrade your existing GoQuorum and Tessera nodes to enable [multiple private states (MPS)](../../../Concepts/Multitenancy.md#multiple-private-states) to run as multi-tenant or single-tenant nodes.
+If running GoQuorum version `21.4.1` or earlier or Tessera version `21.1.1` or earlier, you can upgrade your existing nodes to enable [multiple private states (MPS)](../../../Concepts/Multitenancy.md#multiple-private-states) to run as multi-tenant or single-tenant nodes.

 If you upgrade GoQuorum without upgrading Tessera, GoQuorum continues to operate in legacy mode on a single private state.
 In this case, GoQuorum can't be run in MPS mode since Tessera isn't upgraded.